PhaseCoder: Microphone Geometry-Agnostic Spatial Audio Understanding for Multimodal LLMs: Introduction

 The contributions of this paper are as follows: \begin{itemize} \item We develop \textit{PhaseCoder}, a novel, transformer-only spatial audio encoder that is agnostic to microphone geometry.
-By taking microphone coordinates and multi-channel audio as input, the encoder performs denoising, spatial localization, and distance estimation.
-It achieves state-of-the-art results among microphone-invariant encoders on multiple localization benchmarks. \item We demonstrate that the encoder produces robust, microphone-independent representations—``spatial audio tokens''—which are suitable for downstream tasks.
-We validate this by finetuning the Gemma 3n LLM to understand and reason with these spatial tokens \textbf{alongside} its existing mono audio tokens (Figure~\ref{fig:system_overview}). \item We demonstrate and evaluate novel capabilities of the finetuned model, specifically spatial reasoning and the ability to transcribe speech from a target direction. \end{itemize}
+By taking microphone coordinates and multichannel audio as input, the encoder performs denoising, spatial localization, and distance estimation.
+It achieves state-of-the-art results among microphone-invariant encoders on multiple localization benchmarks and is computationally efficient. \item We demonstrate that the encoder produces robust, microphone-independent representations—``spatial audio tokens''—which are suitable for downstream tasks.
+We validate this by fine-tuning the Gemma 3n LLM to understand and reason with these spatial tokens \textbf{alongside} its existing mono audio tokens (Figure~\ref{fig:system_overview}). \item We investigate and evaluate novel capabilities of the fine-tuned model, specifically spatial reasoning and the ability to transcribe speech from a target direction. \end{itemize}

+\paragraph{Conflict of Interest Disclosure.} The authors are employed by Google, which leads the development of the Gemma and Gemini models evaluated in this paper.